jdi-docs/jdi-light/source/includes/_tutorial.md

         return new User[][]{{NO_PASSWORD}, {NO_CREDENTIALS}, {WRONG_CREDENTIALS}};
     }
 ```
-But scenarios in previous example are pretty much the same and difference only in Test Data.
-We can simplify our tests with DataProvider.<br/>
+But scenarios in previous example are pretty much the same.
+The only difference is Test Data.
+We can simplify our tests with <i>DataProvider</i>.<br/>
-Let's add in our UsersDataProvider.java file method that returns test data for our cases as 2D array of Users and mark it by annotation **@DataProvider** with name **failedUsers**<br/>
+Let's add a method to our UsersDataProvider.java file that returns test data for our cases in the form of a 2D array of Users and marks it with **@DataProvider** annotation with name **failedUsers**<br/>

 ```java
 public class UsersDataProvider {